100mslive/100ms-docs/common/recordings.md

 ## Configure storage

 You can store your recordings on a cloud storage provider through the destination settings of your template.
+If you haven't configured a cloud storage service, then a recording will be stored temporarily (15 days) in a 100ms bucket.
 Our platform supports popular cloud storage platforms like:

 - Amazon Simple Storage Service (AWS S3)
 - Google Cloud Storage (GCP)
 - Alibaba Object Storage (OSS)

+Recording links can be accessed through the [Sessions](https://dashboard.100ms.live/sessions) page on 100ms dashboard.

 ### Configure recording storage with 100ms Dashboard

-You can configure recording storage in the destination Settings of your template on the 100ms Dashboard.
-Currently, the dashboard configuration supports AWS S3, while Google Cloud Storage and Alibaba OSS will be supported soon (already available via API).
+You can setup cloud recording storage in your template's destination settings on the 100ms Dashboard.
+At present, the dashboard supports AWS S3 for storage configuration, with Google Cloud Storage and Alibaba OSS coming soon (already accessible through API).

 1. Generate your credentials; for this example, you can check out a [guide from AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 You can skip this step if you already have credentials.
 Please note that if you are running a Browser recording, you need to give upload permission to your key, but if you are running an SFU recording, you need to give both upload and download permission.